 “Cold Zones are high shelves or cabinets that are hard to reach — they are good for storing seasonal items or holiday decorations — while Hot Zones are areas within reach that you keep items you use more often: coffee mugs, jeans, extra toilet paper,” she says.

+For example a good Cold Zone would be the kitchen cabinet above your fridge.
 This strategy keeps lesser-used items out of the way and ensures that your everyday necessities are easily accessible.

-6. Limit Your Appliances
+7. Limit Your Appliances.

-7. Maximize Your Closet Space
+8. Maximize Your Closet Space.

 Most closets aren’t used to their full capacity.
 If you have a standard closet with a high bar and shelf above it, Cohen recommends adding another rod to double your hanging space.

-8. Think Outside the Cabinets
+9. Think Outside the Cabinets.